 Nitrate in drinking water at levels above 10 ppm is a health risk for infants of less than six months of age.
 High nitrate levels in drinking water can cause blue baby syndrome.
 Nitrate levels may rise quickly for short periods of time because of rainfall or agricultural activity.
 If you are caring for an infant you should ask for advice from your health care provider.
-The highest level of Nitrate detected in the Authority's treated water in 2023 was 5.34 ppm, below levels of conern.
+The highest level of Nitrate detected in the Authority's treated water in 2024 was 5.34 ppm, below levels of concern.

-If present, elevated levels of lead can cause serious health problems, especially for pregnant women and young children.
-Lead in drinking water is primarily from materials and components associated with services lines and home plumbing.

-Muhlenberg Township Authority is responsible for providing high quality drinking water, but cannot control the variety of materials used in plumbing components.
-The Action Level for lead is 15 ppb, which was not exceeded in the most recent sampling.
-The Authority tested 30 sites for lead in 2022, with the highest detected level being 7.0 ppb.
-When your water has been sitting for several hours, you can minimize the potential for lead exposure by flushing your tap for 30 seconds to 2 minutes before using water for drinking or cooking.
-If you are concerned about lead in your water, you may wish to have your water tested.
+Lead can cause serious health problems, especially for pregnant women and young children.
+Lead in drinking water is primarily from materials and components associated with service lines and home plumbing.
+Muhlenberg Township Authority is responsible for providing high quality drinking water and removing lead pipes, but cannot control the variety of materials used in plumbing components in your home.
+You share the responsibility for protecting yourself and your family from the lead in your home plumbing.
+You can take responsibility by identifying and removing lead materials within your home plumbing and taking steps to reduce your family's risk.

-Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available from the Safe Drinking Water Hotline or at http://www.epa.gov/safewater/lead.
+Before drinking tap water, flush your pipes for several minutes by running your tap, taking a shower, doing laundry or a load of dishes.
+You can also use a filter certified by an American National Standards Institute accredited certifier to reduce lead in drinking water.
+If you are concerned about lead in your water and wish to have your water tested, contact Muhlenberg Township Authority at (610) 929-4709.
+Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available at. www.epa.gov/safewater/lead.